 Increasing financial inclusion is now regarded as one of the principal development challenges (see, for example, World Bank, 2014).
-Although estimates vary, it appears that around half the world's population does not have access to formal banking services.
+Although estimates vary, it appears that around half the world's population do have access to formal banking services.
 Not surprisingly, financial exclusion is concentrated among the poorest people in the poorest countries.
-There is a wide variety of ways in which lack of access to financial services results in economic costs to those concerned.
-Lacking the capacity to save in reliable ways can damage the ability to build up assets, smooth against shocks as well as make provisions for old-age.
-And entrepreneurs who lack access to finance may not be able to start or scale up the operation of a business.
+One of the direct economic costs of such exclusion is a lack of entrepreneurial finance needed to start or scale up the operation of a business.1 This can result in misallocation of capital, a distorted occupational choice structure and lower wages.

-This paper models the gains from extending the reach of financial markets with a focus on expanding access to capital for entrepreneurs.
-We develop a general equilibrium model with four key features: (i) only a sub-group of the population are able to access financial markets, the remainder being in financial autarky (ii) all individuals in the economy, who may differ in their entrepreneurial productivity and their initial wealth, make an occupational choice, between being an entrepreneur and a wage labourer (iii) those who access financial markets, negotiate optimal contracts with lenders respecting the possibility of moral hazard (iii) wages are determined in general equilibrium.
+This paper explores the gains from extending the reach of financial markets with a focus on expanding access to capital for entrepreneurs in a calibrated model of financial contracts.
+We develop a general equilibrium model with four key features: (i) only a sub-group of the population are able to access financial markets, the remainder being in financial autarky ; (ii) individuals who differ in their entrepreneurial talent and their initial wealth make an occupational choice, between being an entrepreneur and a wage laborer ; (iii) those who access financial markets, negotiate contracts with lenders where an endogenously determined default probability affects the allocation of capital; (iii) wages are determined in general equilibrium.

-The model highlights an important channel by which increasing financial inclusion affects the economy, namely the employment channel.
-As access to financial markets increases, labour demand is increased which pushes up equilibrium wages.
+The model highlights an important channel by which increasing financial inclusion affects the economy, namely through increasing firm size and expanding labor demand and increasing wages.
 Since the vast majority of workers are wage labourers, this extends the benefits of financial inclusion across the economy.
-As wages rise, there is stronger selection of entrepreneurs from the pool of those who are more productive which, in turn, leads the size distribution of firms to shift towards larger employers as capital is deepened in the economy.
-Hence the substantial gains from financial inclusion are through its impact on employment creation.
+As wages rise, there is stronger selection of entrepreneurs from the pool of those who have higher ability which, in turn, leads the size distribution of firms to shift towards larger employers as capital-deepening takes place in the economy.
+By calibrating the model, we are able to give a quantitative sense of theses effects.